Home > Management > Management and leadership > Co-development: a lever for transformation at the service of the company!

 Share this page :

-A training-action technique, co-development is a valuable ally in a context of transformation.
-Faced with increasing complexity, companies are seeing their models shaken up.
-This impacts both the professional development and leadership of managers.
-Knowing how to take a step back and adopt a posture of continuous improvement in your professional practice becomes essential!
-This is precisely one of the contributions of co-development.
-Update with Fabiola Ortiz, coach and facilitator of co-development groups.
+As a training-action technique, co-development is an invaluable ally in a context of transformation.
+Faced with growing complexity, companies are seeing their business models turned upside down.
+This has an impact on managers' professional and leadership development.
+It's becoming essential to be able to step back and adopt a posture of continuous improvement in your professional practice!
+This is precisely one of the benefits of co-development.
+Fabiola Ortiz, coach and facilitator of co-development groups, takes a closer look.

 Work session between colleagues

-Co-development, which is sometimes called “codev”, is very topical in a VUCA (Volatile, Uncertain, Complex, Ambiguous) world where management models are being shaken up.
-Indeed, the leader is no longer a knower showing the way but rather a facilitator allowing the blossoming of everyone's potential.
-The development of professional identity and the expression of one's full potential are therefore at the center of the challenges of the managerial function.
+Co-development, sometimes called "codev", is highly topical in a VUCA (Volatile, Uncertain, Complex, Ambiguous) world where management models are being turned upside down.
+In effect, the leader is no longer a know-it-all pointing the way, but rather a facilitator enabling the potential of each individual to blossom.
+The development of professional identity and the expression of full potential are therefore at the heart of the challenges facing the management function.

-Complementary to traditional continuing training approaches, co-development constitutes a suitable response for managers and companies seeking performance in a transformation context.
-For what ?
-Because it addresses a critical aspect which is the capacity of individuals to evolve their posture and to be agents of change.
-How ?
-By relying on an experiential approach which requires an active approach from stakeholders.
+Complementary to traditional approaches to ongoing training, co-development is an appropriate response for managers and companies seeking to improve their performance in a context of transformation.
+Why is this?
+Because it tackles a critical aspect, namely the ability of individuals to develop their own attitudes and to play an active role in change.
+How does it do this?
+By using an experiential approach that requires stakeholders to take an active part.

 Co-development is based on the cycle: Action, Reflection, Collective Intelligence, Action.
 The starting point for learning is therefore the professional practice of the participants.
 There is no pre-established theoretical content.
-In addition, co-development advocates taking a step back and continuously improving professional practices.
-Questioning know-how and interpersonal skills, it invites us to develop a holistic vision of professional identity.
+What's more, co-development advocates taking a step back and continuously improving professional practices.
+By questioning know-how and interpersonal skills, it encourages the development of a holistic vision of professional identity.

 The fundamental principles of co-development